vivekpandey1222/Documentation/PostgreSQL.md

  kanhaiya | mishra
  vivek    | pandey
 ```
+SELECT salary AS total: This part of the query selects the "salary" column from the "employee" table and aliases it as "total" in the result set.

 **Index:** index is a database object that improves the speed of data retrieval operations on a table.
 ```
 Create index intern_index on intern(“fname”);